 What creations are you working on at the moment or looking to do in the future?

-Oh I just got back from holiday so I am fully charged (and slightly fatter due to my mom’s cooking haha) and have lot of projects lining up.
+Oh, I just got back from holiday so I am fully charged (and slightly fatter due to my mom’s cooking haha) and have lot of projects lined up.
 This weekend I will be taking photos of Brighton Pride.
 Next week I am again working with the wonderful Marnie Scarlet.
 Also I will be shooting a few drag queens this month, and working with Pete Bennett again.